parsa-rangriz/parsa-rangriz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 My name is Parsa Rangriz.
-I am a senior undergraduate student in physics and mathematics at Sharif University of Technology in Iran.
-My research interests center around probability theory, statistical physics, spin glasses, random graphs, and combinatorial optimization problems that combine these areas.
+With a B.Sc. in physics and minor in mathematics (2018-2023) at Sharif University of Technology in Iran, my research interests center around probability theory, statistical physics, spin glasses, random graphs, and combinatorial optimization problems that combine these areas.
 Check out my [resume](/files/vitae.pdf) for more information.

-## Education
-- [**Sharif University of Technology**](https://en.sharif.edu/), Iran, B.Sc. in Physics (Sep 2018 - Jan 2023)
-- [**Sharif University of Technology**](https://en.sharif.edu/), Iran, Minor B.Sc. in Mathematics (Sep 2019 - Jan 2023)

 ## Research Experiences
 - **[EPFL](https://www.epfl.ch/en/)**, Switzerland,  Research Intern (Jul 2022 - Sep 2022)